ilia3101/Big-Integer-C/README.md

 # Small and fast Big Integer library in C

-Made this for one of my own projects.
-No dynamic memory allocation is used.
-Everything is done on the stack, so you may want to be careful if your numbers are bigger than a megabyte :stuck_out_tongue_winking_eye:
+Made this for one of my own projects. `malloc()` is not used in this library.
+Everything is done with variables and alloca, so you may want to be careful if your numbers are bigger than a megabyte :stuck_out_tongue_winking_eye:

 Based on the amazing [kokke/tiny-bignum-c](https://github.com/kokke/tiny-bignum-c), but with the following changes:
 - [Karatsuba](https://en.wikipedia.org/wiki/Karatsuba_algorithm) multiplication algorithm: **shocking** speed improvement for bigger numbers